Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Install Traceability Agent for online mode

-To report usage to Amplify platform, the traceability Agent must be configured, installed and connected to the Gateway to be monitored.
+To report usage to Amplify platform, the Traceability Agent must be configured, installed and connected to the Gateway to be monitored.

-For configuring the agent, the Amplify platform connectivity is needed and can be performed from any machine having a correct Amplify platform access (refer to above urls and IP).
-Once the configuration is done, the agent and its configuration must be copied to the Gateway machine so that it can access the event logs or open traffic logs to start collecting the usage .
+To configure the agent, Amplify platform connectivity is required and can be performed from any machine having the correct Amplify platform access (refer to above urls and IPs).
+Once configured, the agent and its configuration must be copied to the Gateway machine so that it can access the event logs or open traffic logs to start collecting the usage.

-This procedure will help you to configure and install the traceability agent:
+This procedure will help you to configure and install the Traceability Agent:

-1. Install Axway CLI and Axway Central CLI
+1. Install Axway CLI and Axway Central CLI:

    * Install Axway CLI: `npm install -g axway`
    * Install Axway Central CLI: `axway pm install @axway/axway-central-cli`
    * Download and install OpenSSL, if not already present on the machine.
 This will help you generate a public/private key pair to secure the connection between Traceability Agent and Amplify platform.

-      More information regarding the CLI installation is available [here](/docs/integrate_with_central/cli_central/cli_install/)
+      More information regarding the CLI installation is available [here](/docs/integrate_with_central/cli_central/cli_install/).
 2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`
-3. Create an empty directory and go in that directory to run the next command
+3. Create an empty directory and go in that directory to run the next command.
 4. Configure the Traceability Agent using Axway Central CLI: `axway central install agents`

    * For usage tracking, only the Traceability Agent is required.

 ```shell
 ?
 Select the type of agent(s) you want to install:
   All Agents